-Magpie geese once lived in swamps throughout Australia however large populations have been poisoned because they are considered agricultural pests.
-In addition, their breeding swamps have also been drained to make way for farmland.
+These birds once lived in swamps throughout Australia; however, large populations have been poisoned because they are considered agricultural pests.
+In addition, much of their breeding habitat has been drained to create additional farmland.

 Austin, G. Birds of the World.
 New York.
 Golden Press, Inc., 1961.